grompe/BTWTweak/patcher/readme.txt

 - Added support for the new Deco addon, if glass shards are found, they will drop upon the destruction of glass blocks

+- Changed achievements around a bit to be technically possible in BTW.
+  Ideally they need an overhaul but that's some future task.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.